Percona Everest installation and workflow¶

 everest-core

-helm chart is installed:This step deploys all the core components required for Percona Everest to function.
+namespace:This step deploys all the core components required for Percona Everest to function.

 Component category Namespace Components OLM components everest-olm